bladeacer/flexcyon/README.md

 > The old documentation is now fully deprecated.

 ## Features
+[Here is a web showcase](https://share.note.sx/1bk28c9k) of the features this theme has to offer.
+- Some features will not have a 1 to 1 correspondence to the main theme, but this site should give you a preview of how the theme looks before installing it

 #### What this theme has
 - vim mode status (when using builtin vim keybinds)
 - Status bar options like Powerlevel10k inspired status bar styling